Multiscale-Genomics/Bam_QC/docs/pipelines.rst

    Returns
    -------
    output : file
-      Text file with a single entry
+      Html file with all the statistics

    Example
    -------